Dispute Seattle Parking Tickets

 Should I get a lawyer?

 Good news!
 You do not need a lawyer to beat your ticket.
-A good parking infraction lawyer can get quite expensive.
+A good parking infraction lawyer can be quite expensive.

-DoNotPay is the perfect alternative – it’s the world’s first robot lawyer that can give as much legal advice as you need to dispute your parking citation in a matter of seconds.
+DoNotPay is the perfect alternative.
+It’s the world’s first robot lawyer that can give as much advice as you need to dispute your parking citation in a matter of seconds.
 All you have to do is type in your legal issue, and you get a step-by-step solution for free!

 However, if you’d like to hire a lawyer, here’s what you should do: